Irune Dorado

-Irune Dorado Alosete (born 22 March 2008) is a Spanish footballer who plays as a midfielder for Real Madrid B.
+Irune Dorado Alosete (born 22 March 2008) is a Spanish footballer who plays as a midfielder for Real Madrid.

 Club career

 Youth career

 Dorado joined Real Madrid in 2021 when she was still a 'cadete'.
 Before that, she had played 4 years in the Atlético Madrid academy.

 Real Madrid B

 Dorado climbed through the ranks until reaching Real Madrid's B team, where she made her debut in 2023.

-On July 26, 2025, Dorado extended her contract with Real Madrid 'B' until June 2026.
+On 26 July 2025, Dorado extended her contract with Real Madrid 'B' until June 2026.

 Real Madrid

 Dorado made her first team debut on 31 January 2025 in a league game against Espanyol; by doing so, she became the youngest player to debut for Real Madrid in Liga F at 16 years and 315 days.
 She got her first start on 15 March 2025 in a 2-2 draw against Deportivo.
 Days later, on March 18 2025, Dorado played her first UEFA Women's Champions League match in a 2-0 win against Arsenal; she came on as a substitute for Melanie Leupolz in the 62nd minute.

+On 26 August 2026, Dorado was officially promoted to the first team, signing a new contract until 2029.